Classification of finite-dimensional Lie superalgebras whose even part is a three-dimensional simple Lie algebra over a field of characteristic not two or three: Lie superalgebras with three-dimensional simple even part

 where $\gg_0\cong \sl(2,k)$ acts on $V_1$ by the standard representation.
-By Lemma \ref{1er LM} b) the bracket on $V_1$ is a moment map and so $\gg\cong \osp_k(1|2)\oplus \mathcal{Z}(\gg)$. \end{proof} Over a field of positive characteristic, there is the important notion of \textit{restricted} Lie superalgebra (\cite{PETROGRADSKI19921} or \cite{Wang2000}) and then we obtain the following result. \begin{cor} Let $k$ be a field of positive characteristic and let $\gg=\gg_0 \oplus \gg_1$ be a finite-dimensional Lie superalgebra over $k$ such that $\gg_0$ is a three-dimensional simple Lie algebra and such that $\lbrace \gg_1,\gg_1 \rbrace \neq \lbrace 0\rbrace$.
-Then $\gg$ is a restricted Lie superalgebra. \end{cor}
+By Lemmas \ref{LM general} and \ref{1er LM} \ref{1er LM b} the bracket on $V_1$ is a moment map and so $\gg\cong \osp_k(1|2)\oplus \mathcal{Z}(\gg)$. \end{proof} Over a field of positive characteristic, there is the important notion of \textit{restricted} Lie superalgebra (\cite{PETROGRADSKI19921} or \cite{Wang2000}) and then we obtain the following result. \begin{cor} Let $k$ be a field of positive characteristic $p$, let $\gg=\gg_0 \oplus \gg_1$ be a finite-dimensional Lie superalgebra over $k$ such that $\gg_0$ is a three-dimensional simple Lie algebra, such that $\lbrace \gg_1,\gg_1 \rbrace \neq \lbrace 0\rbrace$ and let $K$ be the Killing form of $\gg_0$. \begin{enumerate}[label=\alph*)] \item The Lie superalgebra $\gg$ is restricted. \item The $[p]$-map on $\gg_0$ satisfies